-Why would someone refuse or fail to return phone calls?
+Why would someone refuse or fail to return phone calls or email communications?
 All of us are very busy and as those of us who are decision makers know, a lot of the calls we receive are cold unsolicited sales pitches.
 My assistants in several venues have been continually amused by all of my ‘long lost friends’ that drive everyone crazy with unsolicited calls that usually lead to some kind of sales pitch.
 Most of these people I have never heard of.
 Another reason that calls are not returned is that we are all extremely busy.
 It is easy to procrastinate about returning a call until you have forgotten about it.
 The next thing you know, you have disrespected someone.

 I am used to not having my phone calls returned.
 It is an all too common phenomenon that those of us who put any effort into networking are well familiar with.
 I will usually call someone three or four times and get no response before I blacklist them.
 I recently had a very frustrating experience.
 You know, the one where the administrative assistant answers the phone and says, “let me see if he’s in” only to return to the phone a few seconds later to tell me that she needs to take a message.
 The probability that an Administrative Assistant will not actually know whether their principal is in or not is infinitesimally small.
 The last time this occurred, I told the assistant that the person I had called could use any of the last three messages I had left for him.
 I am still waiting for one of those calls to be returned or better, an opportunity to return the disrespect I have been subjected to by this idiot; maybe in the form of a blind reference.
 By the way, what kind of narcissist would put their assistant into the position of having to lie for them in the first place but I digress.